 Since the tools and technology are still maturing, the interface may not provide a sufficient answer or answer all questions if the content is lacking.
 With the limitations on artificial intelligence today, the scope of Conversational UI is limited in that it is not able to ‘think’ like a human being…at least not yet.

 When designing a Conversational UI solution, the lifecycle of good user experience needs to be employed.
 Start with research and analysis to know your users, design the product to meet identified expectations, and validate often to check that it delivers the intended experience.

-If you need help getting started, contact Bitwise to learn how we are helping traditional enterprises take advantage of new technologies for AI to modernize user experiences with Conversational UI.
+If you need help getting started, check out our on-demand webinar - Getting started with Conversational UI to modernize the user experience or contact Bitwise to learn how we are helping traditional enterprises take advantage of new technologies for AI to modernize user experiences with Conversational UI.

 As Communications & Partnerships Manager at Bitwise, Nathan is committed to helping IT and business leaders to bridge gaps between traditional EDW and cutting-edge technologies, including open source big data tools.
 Nathan works with Bitwise partners to coordinate solutions that best meet customer requirements while cutting costs and driving business value.